Workplace Accidents: Let a Skilled New York Job Accident Help

 Most American workers enjoy a workplace that is relatively free from danger, especially those employed in white-collar occupations.
 However, this is not the case for all workers.
 While the American workplace generally is one of the safest in the world, accidents still happen with some regularity.
 According to the Bureau of Labor Statistics, there were a total of 87 fatal injuries in New York City in 2017 (the latest year for which information is available).
 The number of workplace injuries in the construction industry is particularly alarming, with some estimates claiming that fatal construction industry accidents in New York City in 2018 were up 33% compared to 2013, while nonfatal accidents were up 221% over the same period.
-If you are hurt in a workplace accident in New York City or Long Island, you are entitled to receive benefits through the state’s workers’ compensation program.
+If you are hurt in a workplace accident in New York City or Long Island including Nassau County and Suffolk County — you are entitled to receive benefits through the state’s workers’ compensation program.
 Below, we will provide an overview of the program, how to qualify for it and what benefits are available.
-For more detailed information about any of these topics, please contact a New York City workplace accident attorney.
+For more detailed information about any of these topics, please contact a job accident lawyer.

 What Is Workers’ Compensation?

 Workers’ compensation is an insurance program that provides a fixed set of benefits to individuals who suffer work-related injuries and illnesses.
 Every state, including New York, requires almost all employers to carry workers’ compensation insurance to cover their employees’ losses from illnesses and injuries sustained on the job.
 One of the hallmark features of the workers’ compensation program is that, with very few exceptions, injured workers are eligible to collect benefits regardless of whether they or their employer were at fault for their injuries.
 Workers’ compensation is thus known as a “no-fault” program, eliminating the need for injured employees to prove that their employers were negligent or otherwise at fault in causing their injuries.

 What Counts as a Job Accident in New York?